Do not expect too much of such a beautiful hotel, if you are a kind of hot spring enthusiast.

 The entrance is somehow small.

 Changing rooms and shower rooms are in the historic building established in 1867.

 There are two pools with different water temp.

 For overnight and spa guests only

 The area on the opposite side of the Chalk Creek is for overnight and spa guests only.

 On the left side, there are three Japanese style pools surrounded by rocks.

 It snowed a lot and looked really nice; however, the water was heavily chlorinated again.

-In the right side, there is Relaxation Pools.
+On the right side, there are Relaxation Pools.